-The average number of persons employed by the Group in full time equivalent for the year ending 31 December 2019 amounts to 142 (2018: 149) and is broken down into the following categories:
+The average number of persons employed by the Company in full time equivalent for the year ending 31 December 2020 amounts to 135 (2019: 142) and is broken down into the following categories:

-Categories 2019
+Categories 2020

-Management 72
+Management 62

-Employees 70
+Employees 73

-Total 142
+Total 135

-As of December 31 2019, the Company had 135 Full Time Equivalent employees (2018:136).
+As of December 31 2020, the Company had 133 Full Time Equivalent ("FTE") employees (2019: 135) with an average over the year of 132 FTE and a yearly average headcount of 138 employees.

-In terms of number of employees, the Merger mentioned previously had no significant impact on figures as of 31 December 2019 because on 1 July 2019, APICIL Life entered into a service level agreement with APICIL entities and most of its resources were transferred to these other entities of the APICIL Group.
+Since 2019, the Branch entered into a service level agreement with APICIL entities and most of its resources were transferred to these other entities of the APICIL Group.
 The few remaining employees were transferred to the Company.
-As of 31 December 2019, the sole person working for the branch in France is its Manager (Mandataire Général), Mr. Thierry Jouseau.
+As of 31 December 2020, the sole person working for the branch in France is its Manager (Mandataire Général), Mr. Thierry Jouseau.